Popup

 "Trap" or "loop" focus within a provided stackRef

 element.
-This is required for accessibility on
+This is required for accessibility

-users and useAssistiveHideSiblings
+mouse users and useAssistiveHideSiblings

 to hide content from assistive technology users.
-Works well
+Works

-with useInitialFocus and useReturnFocus.
+well with useInitialFocus

 This should be used on popup elements that need to hide content (i.e. Modals).